arrayfire/afQuantumSim/docs/USAGE.md

 ======

-ArrayFire Quantum Simulator AQS is a C++14 Quantum Computer Simulator library using ArrayFire as the backend for high performance simulators across various devices.
+ArrayFire Quantum Simulator AQS is a C++14 Quantum Computer Simulator library using ArrayFire as the backend for high-performance simulators across various devices.

 The main goal of this library is to provide an easy workflow for designing and simulating quantum circuits through a high level API, but also allowing low level access and fast, high performance computations through the use of ArrayFire.